OMeyer973/Bloomer/README.md

 ## How to use ?

-select a file, change the UI sliders, save the dithered image.
+select a file, change the UI sliders, save the bloomed image.

 ## How it is made ?